-Aim
+2 Aim

-Earley St Peter's Church of England Primary School is committed to identifying, then eliminating or controlling, any hazards encountered in the school or on the site.
-The School is also committed to the safety of others, not employed by the School, who may be affected by the activities of the School.

-This policy, together with the Health and Safety Statement, outlines measures in place to ensure the safety of those in our school.
+Earley St Peter's is committed to identifying, then eliminating or controlling, any hazards encountered in the school or on the site.
+The school is also committed to the safety of others, not employed by the school, who may be affected by the activities of the school.
+This statement, together with the following Health and Safety Policy, outlines measures in place to ensure the safety of those in our school.

-Legislation
+3 Legislation